TASEmulators/BizHawk/README.md

 ```

 On Linux, you can pass arguments to `EmuHawkMono.sh` as expected and they will be forwarded to `mono`.
 (You can also `export` env. vars.)
 All the arguments work as on Windows, with some caveats:
-* Lua scripts are ignored;
 * file paths must be absolute (or relative to the install dir, `EmuHawkMono.sh` changes the CWD to there);
 * `--mono-no-redirect`: if you pass this flag *as the first argument*, it will be eaten by the script itself, and stdout will *not* be redirected to a file.
 (It's redirected by default.)

-The same example as above would be `./EmuHawkMono.sh --lua=/path/to/script.lua /path/to/rom.n64` (but Lua is no-op).
+The same example as above would be `./EmuHawkMono.sh --lua=/path/to/script.lua /path/to/rom.n64`.

 For char escaping tips, see ~~Unix StackExchange~~ your shell's man/info page.
 BASH and Zsh have different rules!